MEDOXD/Animix/README.md

 # Animix
-Hatsune Miku and Boba are the best mix.
+#Hatsune Miku and Boba are the best mix.
-So, i did mix them.
+#So, i did mix them.
-Song: Doodle song animation
+#Song_Name: Doodle song animation